mySites.guru

 How the MD5 hash check works (the .myjoomla.configuration.php.md5 file)

 If you’ve looked at your Joomla site’s file system and found a file called .myjoomla.configuration.php.md5, that’s the mySites.guru plugin doing its job.
-Here’s exactly what’s happening.
+This is what it does.

 When you enable real-time file monitoring for configuration.php (or any other file), the mySites.guru plugin calculates the MD5 hash of that file and writes it to a companion file.
 For configuration.php, the companion file is .myjoomla.configuration.php.md5.
 It contains nothing but the 32-character MD5 hash string of the file contents at the time it was last checked.